Equinor ammonia tanker

 Status

-The pilot started in January 2022 and is in the start-up phase.
+The pilot started in January 2022.

 Equinor ammonia tanker starboard Equinor ammonia tanker from below